For network and security purposes, you can create an NSX-T cloud account and associate it with one or more vCenter cloud accounts.

-If you have existing NSX-T cloud accounts that were created prior to the introduction of the Policy mode in vRealize Automation 8.2, they use the Manager API method.
-It is recommended that you wait until the Manager API to Policy API migration tool is made available in vRealize Automation.
-If you prefer not to wait, you should replace your existing NSX-T cloud accounts with new NSX-T cloud accounts that specify the Policy API method.
+If you have existing NSX-T cloud accounts that were created prior to the introduction of the Policy method in vRealize Automation Cloud August 2020, they use the Manager method.
+It is recommended that you wait until the Manager mode to Policy mode migration capability is made available in vRealize Automation Cloud.
+If you prefer not to wait, you should replace your existing NSX-T cloud accounts with new NSX-T cloud accounts that specify the Policy method.

 You cannot change the NSX mode value after you create the cloud account.

 - Click Validate to confirm the credentials in relation to the selected NSX Manager type and NSX mode.

 The assets associated with the account are collected.

 If the NSX host IP address is not available, or if the cloud proxy is not associated with the NSX host IP address in the vCenter Server on which the cloud proxy is deployed, validation fails.